 An Amber card will be given to any child on Stop and Think who has continued to ignore the reminders to behave.
-This will mean a child will spend an ageappropriate time with an adult, either in the playground stood with an adult on duty thinking about and discussing their behaviour or as Time in with an adult doing the same.
+This will mean a child will spend an ageappropriate Time In with an adult in the classroom, chatting about what the child is finding difficult and discussing strategies that could be put in place to support them.